Incremental Randomized Smoothing Certification: Experimental Results

+Next, we study if \Tool{} can handle other kinds of quantization.
+We perform experiments for 10 different values of $n_p$ along with distinct approximations, and 3 values of $\sigma$.
+Since this would take months of experiment time with $n$ and $n_p$ values from Section~\ref{sec:exp_quant}, for the rest of the experiments we use smaller values for these parameters.
+In these experiments, we compute the relative speedup due to \Tool{} in comparison to the baseline.
+We use $n=10^4$ for samples for certification of $g$.
+For certifying $g^p$, we consider $n_p$ values from $\{1\%, \dots 10\%\}$ of $n$.
+For CIFAR10, we consider $\sigma \in \{0.25, 0.5, 1.0$\}, and for ImageNet, we consider $\sigma \in \{0.5, 1.0, 2.0\}$ as in the previous work\cite{DBLP:conf/icml/CohenRK19}.
+We validated that the speedups for int8 quantization in this section for ResNet-50-ImageNet and ResNet-110-CIFAR10 are similar to those studied in Section~\ref{sec:exp_quant}.

-To quantify the speedup achieved by IRS over the baseline, we employ an approximate area under the curve (AOC) analysis.
-Specifically, we plot the average certification time against the ACR.
+To quantify \Tool{}'s average speedup over the baseline, we employ an approximate area under the curve (AOC) analysis.
+Specifically, we plot the certification time against the ACR.
 In most cases, IRS certifies a larger ACR compared to the baseline, resulting in regions on the x-axis where IRS exists but the baseline does not.
 To ensure a conservative estimation, we calculate the speedup only within the range where both IRS and the baseline exist.
 We determine the speedup by computing the ratio of the AOC for IRS to the AOC for the baseline within this common range.
-Table~\ref{tab:avg_speedup} summarizes the average speedups.
-Plots for other \mbox{experiments} with all combinations of networks, $\sigma$, and quantizations are in Appendix~\ref{app:eval}.
+Table~\ref{tab:avg_speedup} summarizes the average speedups for all quantization experiments.

-{\bf Effect of standard deviation $\sigma$ on \Tool{} speedup.} We observe that \Tool{} gets a larger speedup for smoothing with larger $\sigma$.
-Figure~\ref{fig:padist}, presents the $\palb$ distribution between $0.5$ to $1$, for ResNet-110 on CIFAR-10.
-The x-axis represents the range of $\palb$ values and the y-axis represents their respective proportion.
-The results show that while certifying larger $\sigma$, on average the $\palb$ values are smaller.
-As shown in Figure~\ref{fig:padist_a}, for $\sigma = 0.25$, less than $35\%$ of $\palb$ values are smaller than $0.95$.
-On the other hand, in Figure~\ref{fig:padist_b}, when $\sigma = 1.0$, the distribution is less left-skewed as nearly $75\%$ of $\palb$ values are less than $0.95$.
-When the $\sigma$ is larger, the values of $\palb$ tend to be farther away from 1.
-Therefore, the estimation of $\palb$ is less precise in such cases, as observed in insight 2.
-As a result, non-incremental RS performs poorly compared to \Tool{} in these situations, leading to a greater speedup with \Tool{}.
+We observe that \Tool{} gets a larger speedup for smoothing with larger $\sigma$ since on average the $\palb$ values are smaller.
+Appendix~\ref{app:sigma} presents a further justification for this observation.
+Appendix~\ref{app:eval} presents further \mbox{experiments} with \mbox{all combinations of DNNs, $\sigma$, and quantizations.}